 Contents

-This week’s chapter in our book was titled, “Sticky Justice”.
-This struck me because this book was written prior to everything that happened this year in terms of injustice, yet the authors still had this to say:
+This week’s chapter in our book was titled “Sticky Justice”.
+This struck me because this book was written before everything that happened this year in terms of injustice, yet the authors still had this to say:

 “Justice seems to trigger one of two images in his church members’ minds: radical druggie hippies from the 1960s or “liberal” believers who talk more about freedom and rights than Jesus or salvation.”